Distributed Corruption Detection in Networks

-The proofs rely crucially on the existence and properties of strong bounded degree expanders, see \cite{AC}, \cite{LPS}, \cite{ABNNR} and their references.
-By combining the known results with appropriate probabilistic arguments we establish the existence of strong bounded degree directed expanders with no short cycles, and use them to show that the corruption detection problem can be solved in such networks as well.
-Combining the observation that expansion is necessary for corruption detection with the planar separator theorem of Lipton and Tarjan and its extensions we conclude that planar graphs and graphs with a fixed excluded minor are not good for corruption detection.
+For the directed case, we prove the existence of directed expanders of high girth with analogous properties in Proposition~\ref{p14}.

+We observe that a certain weak expansion property, namely, the nonexistence of small separators, is necessary for corruption detection.
+Combining this observation with the planar separator theorem of Lipton and Tarjan and its extensions we conclude that planar graphs and graphs with a fixed excluded minor are not good for corruption detection.

 Finally we discuss the algorithmic aspects of our problem using results about hardness of approximation.